SilverServerT/LockControl/README.md

 # Lock Control System

+A secure and flexible door access control system integrated with Home Assistant.

+## Overview

+The Lock Control System is a comprehensive door access management solution designed for Home Assistant environments.
+It provides a secure and user-friendly interface for managing door access through various authentication methods while maintaining detailed logs and security controls.

+### Purpose
+This system is designed for:
+- Managing secure access to buildings or rooms
+- Providing temporary access through daily and one-time codes
+- Monitoring door status and access attempts
+- Integrating with Home Assistant for automation and control
+- Supporting emergency services access (Brandweer/Fire Department)

+### How It Works

+1. **Access Control**
+   - Daily codes are generated and automatically rotated
+   - One-time codes can be generated for temporary access
+   - Night mode protection automatically disables daily codes after sunset
+   - Magnetic lock control with configurable unlock durations

+2. **Security Features**
+   - Automatic code rotation and expiration
+   - Night mode protection
+   - Access logging and monitoring
+   - Door state verification
+   - Integration with Home Assistant security features

+3. **Integration**
+   - Connects to Home Assistant for centralized control
+   - Uses Tasmota switches for lock control
+   - Integrates with weather and sun position data
+   - Supports emergency services status monitoring

+4. **User Interface**
+   - Mobile-friendly design
+   - Real-time status updates
+   - Weather and time information
+   - Emergency services status
+   - Debug controls for troubleshooting

 ⚠️ **IMPORTANT: This is example code only** ⚠️

 This codebase contains debug logging and several unfinished features.
 It is provided as a reference implementation and should not be used in production without significant modifications.